{

 Maven package web application

-Java projects can be packed as jar or war.
+Java projects can be packaged as either a JAR or WAR file.

 mvn package

-The final output for this command is the jar/war of your project located in the target folder.
+The ultimate result of executing this command is the jar or war file of your project, which can be found in the target folder.

 Deploy/install project